 Diabetes symptoms often affect the feet.
 What may start out as a mere discomfort, can turn into severe pain, or even lead to amputation.

-Good diabetes management and regular foot care help prevent severe foot sores that are difficult to treat and may require amputation.
+Luckily, good diabetes management and regular foot care can help to prevent severe foot sores that are difficult to treat and may require amputation.

 Diabetes complications include nerve damage and poor blood circulation.
 These problems make the feet vulnerable to skin sores (ulcers) that can worsen quickly and are difficult to treat.

 The good news is that proper diabetes management and careful foot care can help prevent foot ulcers.

 When foot ulcers do develop, it’s important to get prompt care.
 A non-healing ulcer that causes severe damage to tissues and bone may require surgical removal (amputation) of a toe, foot or part of a leg.

 Here are 10 tips for keeping your feet healthy:

 The best strategy for preventing complications of diabetes — including foot ulcers — is proper diabetes management with a healthy diet, regular exercise, blood sugar monitoring and adherence to a prescribed medication regimen.

 Proper foot care will help prevent problems with your feet and ensure prompt medical care when problems occur.
 Tips for proper foot care include the following: